dltj/dltj-blog/content/2023-09-02-online-age-verification.md

 ## Constitutional background

-The second report, {% include robustlink.html href="https://crsreports.congress.gov/product/pdf/LSB/LSB11021" versionurl="https://perma.cc/U53H-L6BJ" versiondate="2023-09-01" title="Online Age Verification (Part II): Constitutional Background" anchor="Online Age Verification (Part II): Constitutional Background" %} (also 3 pages), describes how age verification laws requiring online platforms to verify users' ages may face First Amendment challenges.
+The second report, {{ robustlink(href="https://crsreports.congress.gov/product/pdf/LSB/LSB11021", versionurl="https://perma.cc/U53H-L6BJ", versiondate="2023-09-01", title="Online Age Verification (Part II): Constitutional Background", anchor="Online Age Verification (Part II): Constitutional Background") }} (also 3 pages), describes how age verification laws requiring online platforms to verify users' ages may face First Amendment challenges.
 (Such requirements could burden free speech rights.)
 The report says that laws establishing age verification obligations are more likely to be deemed constitutional if they are content-neutral and narrowly tailored to a vital government interest like protecting minors.
 It also outlined how the Supreme Court has ruled on previous federal laws around age verification.